Vittorio Emanuele Orlando: Paris Peace Conference

-He was one of the Big Four, the main Allied leaders and participants at the Paris Peace Conference in 1919, along with U.S. President Woodrow Wilson, French Prime Minister Georges Clemenceau and Britain's Prime Minister David Lloyd George.
+Orlando was one of the Big Four, the main Allied leaders and participants at the Paris Peace Conference in 1919, along with U.S. President Woodrow Wilson, French prime minister Georges Clemenceau and Britain's Prime Minister David Lloyd George.
 Although, as prime minister, he was the head of the Italian delegation, Orlando's inability to speak English and his weak political position at home allowed the conservative foreign minister, the half-Welsh Sidney Sonnino, to play a dominant role.

 Their differences proved to be disastrous during the negotiations.
 Orlando was prepared to renounce territorial claims for Dalmatia to annex Rijeka (or Fiume as the Italians called the town) — the principal seaport on the Adriatic Sea — while Sonnino was not prepared to give up Dalmatia.
 Italy ended up claiming both and received neither, running up against Wilson's policy of national self-determination.
 Orlando supported the Racial Equality Proposal introduced by Japan at the conference.

-Orlando dramatically left the conference early in April 1919.
+Orlando dramatically left the conference early on April 24, 1919.
 He returned briefly the following month, but was forced to resign just days before the signing of the resultant Treaty of Versailles.
 The fact he was not a signatory to the treaty became a point of pride for him later in his life.
-French Prime Minister Georges Clemenceau dubbed him "The Weeper," and Orlando himself recalled proudly: "When ...
+French prime minister Georges Clemenceau dubbed him "The Weeper," and Orlando himself recalled proudly: "When ...
 I knew they would not give us what we were entitled to ...
 I writhed on the floor.
 I knocked my head against the wall.
 I cried.
 I wanted to die."

 His political position was seriously undermined by his failure to secure Italian interests at the Paris Peace Conference.
 Orlando resigned on 23 June 1919, following his inability to acquire Fiume for Italy in the peace settlement.
 The so-called "Mutilated victory" was one of the causes of the rising of Benito Mussolini.
 In December 1919, he was elected president of the Italian Chamber of Deputies, but never again served as prime minister.

 Fascism and final years

 When Benito Mussolini seized power in 1922, Orlando initially tactically supported him, but broke with him over the murder of Giacomo Matteotti in 1924.
 After that, he abandoned politics and resigned from the Chamber of Deputies in 1925, until 1935, when Mussolini's march into Ethiopia stirred Orlando's nationalism.
 He reappeared briefly in the political spotlight when he wrote Mussolini a supportive letter.

 In 1944, he made something of a political comeback.
 With the fall of Mussolini, Orlando became leader of the National Democratic Union.
 He was chosen as the president of the Chamber of Deputies until 25 September 1945.
 In 1946, he was elected to the Constituent Assembly of Italy.
-In 1948 he was nominated senator for life, and was a candidate for the presidency of the republic (elected by Parliament) but was defeated by Luigi Einaudi.
+In 1948 he was a candidate for the presidency of the republic (elected by Parliament) but was defeated by Luigi Einaudi.
 He died in 1952 in Rome.